How Do You Unlock a Car Door Without a Key?

 Preventing Lockouts in the Future

-- Use a key locator tag (such as a Tile or Apple AirTag) on your keyring
+- Use a key tracker - Bluetooth trackers such as Tile or Apple AirTag can be attached to your keyring

 - Develop a habit of checking for your keys before closing the car door

-- Consider upgrading to a keyless entry system - see our locksmith price list for car key and lockout costs
+- Consider a keyless entry upgrade - see our locksmith price list for car key and lockout service costs

 Need a Locksmith Right Now?

-City Locksmith operates across London 24 hours a day, 7 days a week.
-Our auto specialists can reach you quickly and will have your car open without damage.
+City Locksmith London operates across Greater London 24 hours a day, 7 days a week with a 25-minute response time and no call-out fee.
+Our auto locksmith specialists use professional non-destructive equipment and will have your car open without damage.
+For transparent, all-inclusive pricing on car lockouts and key replacements, visit our locksmith price list.